kitcheck/ruby-jwt/README.md

 iss = 'My Awesome Company Inc. or https://my.awesome.website/' iss_payload = { data: 'data', iss: iss }

-token = JWT.encode iss_payload, hmac_secret, 'HS256'
+token = JWT.encode payload: iss_payload, signer: JWT::Signer.new(hmac_secret, 'HS256')

 begin
   # Add iss to the validation to check if the token has been manipulated